maciektr/cma_es/docs/benchmarking.md

 For the purpose of benchmarking I have used the hyperfine (https://github.com/sharkdp/hyperfine) tool, running tests asserting successful execution of the algorithm on test functions mentioned before.
 Tests for both implementations have been run 20 times.

+All test have been run on a personal computer equipped with Ryzen 7 2700X CPU and Nvidia GTX 1060 6GB GPU.

 ## Results

 Following results have been obtained.